 Our application process

-Before consideration and eligibility, we ask for the same basic information that your bank would ask for, plus a few additional form upon completion.
+Before consideration and eligibility, we ask for the same basic information that your bank would ask for, plus a few additional forms upon completion.
 Once we complete your application it takes approximately 15 working days to receive an answer from the SBA.

 The borrower must contribute to the project cash (or property acceptable to SBA obtained with the cash) or land (that is part of the project property) valued at 10 percent or more of the project cost.
 In some cases this equity injection can be borrowed.
 Examples of this are using an existing business line of credit or borrowing against unrelated assets such as a home equity loan.
 In all cases, credit and re-payment issues must be addressed.